kvebers/PushSwap/README.md

 ◦ The stack b is empty.

-• The goal is to sort in ascending order numbers into stack a.
-To do so you have the

-following operations at your disposal:
+• The goal is to sort the numbers in stack a in ascending order.
+To do so, you have the following operations at your disposal:

 sa (swap a): Swap the first 2 elements at the top of stack a.
 Do nothing if there is only one or no elements.

 sb (swap b): Swap the first 2 elements at the top of stack b.
 Do nothing if there is only one or no elements.

-ss : sa and sb at the same time.
+ss: sa and sb at the same time.

 pa (push a): Take the first element at the top of b and put it at the top of a.
 Do nothing if b is empty.